Kaicheng-Yang0828/Multimodal-Sentiment-Analysis-Paper-list/README.md

 # Paper-list
 From September 27, 2019, all future readings will be recorded in the document.
+Because I will graduate soon, there are many things to do, so the update is slow.
+After a period of time, I will organize all papers in a large scale during my graduate study

 ## Multimodal Sentiment analysis
 1、ICON: Interactive Conversational Memory Network for Multimodal Emotion Detection